Prostitution in the United States: Child prostitution

+The prostitution of children in the United States is a serious concern.
+The FBI and National Center for Missing & Exploited Children have estimated that "more than 100,000" children are forced into prostitution every year, though there is limited empirical data to support this.

+Some prostitution laws have led to child prostitution victims being criminalized.
+In 2007, NYMag writer Jessica Lustig wrote that while the Trafficking Victims Protection Act of 2000 protected immigrant child prostitutes, New York law enforcement arrested prosecuted American-born child prostitutes as criminals.
+In 2008, New York passed a Safe Harbour For Exploited Children act establishing protections for sexually exploited minors.

 Red light districts

 Although informal, red light districts can be found in some areas of the country.
-Since prostitution is illegal, there are no formal brothels, but massage parlors offering prostitution may be found along with street prostitution.
-Typically, these areas will also have other adult-oriented businesses, often due to zoning, such as strip clubs, sex shops, adult movie theaters, adult video arcades, peep shows, sex shows, and sex clubs.
+Since prostitution is illegal everywhere except for a few counties in Nevada, there are no formal brothels in most parts of the country, but massage parlors offering prostitution may be found along with street prostitution.
+In part because of zoning laws, these areas also typically have other adult-oriented businesses such as strip clubs, sex shops, adult movie theaters, adult video arcades, peep shows, sex shows, and sex clubs.

 Street prostitution

 Street prostitution is illegal throughout the United States.
 Street prostitution tends to be clustered in certain areas known for solicitation.
 For instance, statistics on official arrests from the Chicago Police Department from August 19, 2005, to May 1, 2007, suggest that prostitution activity is highly concentrated: nearly half of all prostitution arrests occur in a tiny one-third of one percent of all blocks in the entire city of Chicago.
 Street prostitutes who exchange sex for drugs are sometimes known as "strawberries".

 A study of violence against women engaged in street prostitution by clinical psychologist and anti-prostitution activist Melissa Farley found that 68% reported having been raped and 82% reported having been physically assaulted.

 A variation of street prostitution is that which occurs at truck stops along Interstate highways in rural areas.
 Called "lot lizards", these prostitutes solicit at truck stop parking lots and may use CB radios to communicate.

-In today's society there is a hierarchy amongst prostitutes and an even greater distinction between indoor workers and outdoor workers.
-The indoor prostitutes occupy the top tier to include independent call girls, and workers in brothels and massage parlors.
-The outdoor street walkers occupy the lowest level and are more likely to experience abuse.
+In today's society there is a hierarchy among prostitutes, with a substantial distinction between indoor workers and outdoor workers.
+Indoor prostitutes occupy the top tier, which includes independent call girls and workers in brothels and massage parlors.
+Outdoor street walkers occupy the lowest level and are more likely to experience abuse.

 250 prostitutes, including 150 outdoor workers and 125 indoor workers, were interviewed for a study about victimization.
-Weitzer, R (2005) noted that indoor workers experienced less harm compared to outdoor workers:
+Weitzer, R (2005) noted that indoor workers experienced less harm than outdoor workers:

-The outdoor prostitutes or streetwalkers are the most recognized sex workers, but they make up a small number of workers.
+Outdoor prostitutes or streetwalkers are the most recognized sex workers, but they make up a small percentage of sex workers.
 Cunningham & Kendall (2011) report that only 20% of prostitutes work on the streets.
-The indoor workers have more freedom to choose their clients and set boundaries that contribute to their safety.
+Indoor workers have more freedom to choose their clients and set boundaries, which contributes to their safety.